-In 1901 Archbishop Frederick Temple gave nine acres of land from the east side of the garden on an indefinite lease to the people of Lambeth to form Archbishop's Park This park next door is maintained by Lambeth Council.
+In 1901 Archbishop Frederick Temple gave nine acres of land from the east side of the garden on an indefinite lease to the people of Lambeth to form Archbishop's Park.
+This park next door is maintained by Lambeth Council.

-Today the site of Lambeth Palace covers around 13 acres of which the Garden takes up just over 10 acres.
-The Garden forms part of the Archbishop's ministry and is used by his family, staff and visitors as well as many different organisations and charities.
+Today the site of Lambeth Palace covers around 13 acres, of which the garden takes up just over 10 acres.
+The garden forms part of the Archbishop's ministry, and is used by his family, staff and visitors - as well as many different organisations and charities.

-The Palace and Garden are maintained and owned by the Church Commissioners for England.
+The palace and garden are maintained and owned by the Church Commissioners for England.
 There are two full-time gardeners and one part-time gardener.
 Volunteer gardeners also help with routine maintenance work in the garden for a few hours each week.
-If you are a keen gardener and would like to offer a regular commitment as a volunteer, please get in touch with the Head Gardener (email: email@example.com).
-Volunteers' hours are Wednesday and/or Thursday 10am-3pm, with a break for lunch.
+The garden is maintained using organic principles wherever possible.

 View pictures of the garden in different seasons in this gallery.